sindresorhus/got/documentation/migration-guides/request.md

 server.listen(8080);
 ```

-In terms of streams nothing has really changed.
+In terms of stream usage, nothing has really changed, but header proxying is opt-in via `copyPipedHeaders: true`.

 #### Convenience methods